 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

-High risk of violent crime (armed robbery, sexual assault, carjacking, and murder) and petty crime exists throughout the country, especially in Guatemala City (particularly in Zones 1 and 10), on roads near Lake Atitlán, and in areas bordering El Salvador, Honduras, Belize, and Mexico (including Sierra del Lacandón and Laguna del Tigre national parks).
+High risk of violent crime (armed robbery, sexual assault, carjacking, gang-related violence, and murder) and high risk of petty crime exist throughout the country, especially in Guatemala City; in areas frequented by tourists (including national parks and volcanoes); on roads between international airports hotels in Guatemala City and Antigua; in areas bordering El Salvador, Honduras, Belize, and Mexico (particularly Sierra del Lacandón and Laguna del Tigre national parks).

 Express kidnappings to force cash withdrawals at ATMs may occur throughout the country.

-Scams involving ATMs, false identity (such as criminals posing as police officers), and motor vehicle rentals have been reported.
+Scams involving ATMs and false identity (such as criminals posing as police officers and tour guides) have been reported.